mvarrone/printer-monitoring/README.md

     - there is no printer available in your network
     - the printer exports some other format file
     - the printer does not provide a way to export data and you want to test it anyway
-    - the csv file has not the same structure
+    - the CSV file has not the same structure

 ## Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request